Skip to content

 Our priority remains to keep the highway network safe.
 Gullies are designed to provide drainage to the highway surface and the systems they drain into are not designed to cope with intense weather events.

 In most cases, they discharge into publicly owned sewer systems or privately owned ditches, ponds and rivers.
 In times of extreme weather, these discharge points are overwhelmed and in turn prevent the discharge of water from the drains.
-They can also become capped over by detritus and this can reduce the effectiveness of the drains
+They can also become capped over by leaves, litter and dirt and this can reduce the effectiveness of the drains.

-You can learn more about gullies and you can report a problem on our gully page.
+You can learn more about gullies and you can report a problem on our gullies and drainage page.

 Flood recovery